 The ultimate goal is to make financial transparency a part of your culture and processes.
 When employees can make sense of the numbers and see the big picture, they can make better decisions and better support the company’s financial goals.
 Having financially-intelligent managers in all functions (e.g. HR, operations) also balances out the decision-making power.
 In our complete Financial Intelligence summary, we’ll also address how companies can develop financial literacy within their organization.

 This book explains various finance/accounting terms and principles, the grey areas and issues to look out for, and how managers can use financial numbers to become more effective at work.
 Besides the key ideas outlined in this summary, the book also includes sample financial statements and short case studies to illustrate how the numbers can be calculated and analyzed.
-Do get a copy of the book for the full details, get our full Financial Intelligence book summary bundle for an overview of the various ideas and tips, or check out more details at financialintelligencebook.com.
+You can purchase the book here for the full details, or check out more details at financialintelligencebook.com.

 Click here to download the Financial Intelligence summary & infographic